SU-HPC/SUPerman/README.md

 ## Matrix-Specific Compilation

 SUPerman enables users to compile the library optimized specifically for the matrices for which they aim to calculate the permanent.
-This method compiles a kernel at runtime, tailored to the matrix at hand, providing a significant performance improvement.
-It is particularly beneficial for matrices larger than 40x40, where it can reduce execution time by approximately 1.7x.
+This method compiles a kernel that is tailored to the matrix at hand providing a significant performance improvement.
+It is particularly beneficial for matrices larger than 40x40, where it can reduce execution time by approximately 1.6x.

 ### Steps for Matrix-Specific Compilation